jgwilliams17/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD student in applied mathematics at the University of Oxford with a keen interest in physical modelling of medical and biological systems.
-My current research, in partnership with Boston Scientific Corporation, is on the fluid mechanics of kidney stone removal.
+My current research focuses on the mechanics of fluid flows during ureteroscopy, a surgical procedure for the destruction and removal of kidney stones.